ZhangxinruBIT/SynthTumour/README.md

 # PL-BTS

-Please also cite this paper if you are using CarveMix for your research!
+Please also cite this paper if you are using PL-BTS for your research!
+For more information about CarveMix, please read the following [papper](https://arxiv.org/abs/2304.01472)

      @misc{zhang2023unsupervised,
            title={Unsupervised Brain Tumor Segmentation with Image-based Prompts},